pb-/mklabels/README.rst

 mklabels
 ========

-``mklabels`` generates a printable PDF sheet of labels with cut marks.
+``mklabels`` generates a printable PDF sheet of labels with cutting guides.